ros2/design/articles/101_build_tool.md

 ### Out of Scope

-The build tool does not cover the steps necessary to fetch the sources of the to-be-build packages.
+The build tool does not cover the steps necessary to fetch the sources of the to-be-built packages.
 This can be done with existing tools (e.g. [rosinstall_generator](http://wiki.ros.org/rosinstall_generator), [vcstool](https://github.com/dirk-thomas/vcstool)).

 The build tool also does not provide a mechanism to install any dependencies required to build the packages.
 In the ROS ecosystem [rosdep](http://wiki.ros.org/rosdep) can be used for this.

-The build tool also does not create binaries packages (e.g. a Debian package).
+The build tool also does not create binary packages (e.g. a Debian package).
-In the ROS ecosystem [bloom](http://wiki.ros.org/bloom) is used to generated the required metadata and than platform dependent tools like `dpkg-buildpackage` to build binary packages.
+In the ROS ecosystem [bloom](http://wiki.ros.org/bloom) is used to generate the required metadata and then platform dependent tools like `dpkg-buildpackage` build binary packages.

 ## Build Tool vs. Build System